Using the Calls API

 Unfurling a link to a Call

-Subscribe to the link_shared and call_rejected events in your App configuration page under Event Subscriptions, if you haven't already.
-Remember to reinstall your app afterward.
+Subscribe to the link_shared and call_rejected events in your app settings page under Event Subscriptions, if you haven't already.
+Reinstall your app afterward.

 Slack notifies your app with a link_shared event whenever a link from a specified domain (i.e., your app's domain representing calls) is shared.